kant/Detectron.pytorch/README.md

 python tools/train_net_step.py --dataset coco2017 --cfg configs/baselines/e2e_mask_rcnn_R-50-C4.yml --use_tfboard --bs {batch_size} --nw {num_workers}
 ```

 Use `--bs` to overwrite the default batch size to a proper value that fits into your GPUs.
-Simliar for `--nw`, number of data loader threads defaults to 4 in config.py.
+Similar for `--nw`, number of data loader threads defaults to 4 in `config.py`.

 Specify `—-use_tfboard` to log the losses on Tensorboard.